-Support for Microsoft Windows Server 2008 ends in January 2020
+Support for Microsoft Windows Server 2008 ended January 2020

 Will you migrate or eliminate your Windows Print Servers?

-Microsoft will stop supporting Windows Server 2008 in January 2020, this will mean the end to regular security updates, leaving your IT infrastructure outdated and unprotected.
+Microsoft stopped supporting Windows Server 2008 in January 2020, this means the end to regular security updates, leaving your IT infrastructure outdated and unprotected.
 Windows Server 2012 will stop being supported in 2023 just 4 years later.
 Question is: what will you do both now and in the future when Microsoft announces end of life support?

 During this time organizations using Windows Server 2008 are taking the opportunity to evaluate their options.
 The most common of these are: